ton77v/gitbook_probe/detailed_changelog.md

 ### (2025-05-17) What's new in **ROR 1.64.2**
 <details>
 <summary><strong>🚀New</strong> (KBN) 9.0.2, 8.18.2, 8.17.7 support</summary>
-This update adds support for Kibana versions 9.0.2, 8.18.2, and 8.17.7, ensuring compatibility with the latest Kibana releases for users who rely on these versions.
+This update adds support for Kibana versions 9.0.2, 8.18.2, and 8.17.7, ensuring compatibility with the latest Kibana releases.
 </details>
 <details>
 <summary><strong>🚀New</strong> (ES) 9.0.2, 8.18.2, 8.17.7 support</summary>
-This update extends compatibility to Elasticsearch versions 9.0.2, 8.18.2, and 8.17.7, allowing users to leverage the latest features and security patches in these Elasticsearch releases.
+This update extends support to Elasticsearch versions 9.0.2, 8.18.2, and 8.17.7, enabling ROR to secure clusters on these versions.
 </details>
 <details>
 <summary><strong>🐞Fix</strong> (ES) <a href="https://forum.readonlyrest.com/t/ror-1-64-0-for-es9-0-1-windows-setup/2778">Fixed an issue with Elasticsearch patching process on Windows operating systems</a></summary>
-This fix resolves a problem encountered during the Elasticsearch patching process on Windows systems, ensuring smoother updates and installations for Windows users.
+Resolves a patching issue specific to Windows, ensuring smoother installation and updates for Elasticsearch with ROR on Windows.
 </details>

 ### (2025-05-13) What's new in **ROR 1.64.1**